MentalBench: A DSM-Grounded Benchmark for Evaluating Psychiatric Diagnostic Capability of Large Language Models: Scope of Disorders

-\paragraph{Limited Scope of Prior Benchmarks} \autoref{tab:related_work} presents a comparative analysis of disorder coverage across prominent mental health datasets and benchmarks established in recent years.
+\autoref{tab:related_work} presents a comparative analysis of disorder coverage across prominent mental health datasets and benchmarks established in recent years.
 As illustrated, prior research has predominantly concentrated on high-prevalence conditions, specifically Major Depressive Disorder (MDD), Generalized Anxiety Disorder (GAD), and PTSD.
 While these conditions are critical, this narrow focus leaves a significant portion of the DSM-5 diagnostic spectrum unexplored in the context of LLM evaluation.

 Notably, complex psychopathological profiles and distinct subtypes remain largely underrepresented.
 For instance, distinctions within Schizoaffective Disorders (Bipolar vs. Depressive types) and specific subtypes of Bipolar Disorder (I vs. II vs. with Psychotic features) are rarely explicitly modeled in existing datasets.
 Furthermore, conditions such as Delusional Disorder, Specific Phobias, and various Feeding and Eating Disorders (e.g., Binge-Eating Disorder) often lack dedicated evaluation benchmarks.